-- 183. The appraisal of the draft BNDP has identified the following recommended mitigations which seek to minimise the potential for negative effects and maximise the potential for positive effects in relation to the relevant SEA themes: - Biodiversity: it is recommended that language in policy ENV1 is amended to achieve greater consistency with emerging national policy with refers to biodiversity net gain, rather than natural capital.

-- Biodiversity & Landscape: it is recommended that further clarity to be provided in policy TC&E2 in relation to the types of proposals that would be supported, with large scale hotel development not supported outside of the development boundary. - Climate Change: to mitigate against an increase in emissions as a result of housing development planned through BNDP opportunities should be taken to ensure sustainable design and construction principles are used and there has been proactive planning (through new cycle/walking/greenways) to encourage sustainable travel.
-It is recommended this is incorporated into policy H1 and TM4 on design. - Water resources, soil and land: to enhance ENV5 it is recommended that Sustainable Drainage Systems are required unless it can be demonstrated that they are not technically feasible. - Historic environment: it is recommended that consideration is given to widening the policy framework to promote enhancement to other heritage assets (in addition to the King's Head), in particular Bungay Castle which is on the Heritage At Risk Register. - 184.
-Each of these recommended mitigation measures have been incorporated into the submission version of the BNDP.
+- 170. The appraisal of the draft BNDP has identified the following recommendations which seek to minimise the potential for negative effects and maximise the potential for positive effects in relation to the relevant SEA themes: - Biodiversity: it is recommended that language in policy ENV1 is amended to achieve greater consistency with emerging national policy with refers to biodiversity net gain, rather than natural capital. - Water resources, soil and land: to enhance ENV5 it is recommended that Sustainable Drainage Systems are required unless it can be demonstrated that they are not technically feasible. - Historic environment: it is recommended that consideration is given to widening the policy framework to promote enhancement to other heritage assets (in addition to the King's Head), in particular Bungay Castle which is on the Heritage At Risk Register.